jrsteensen/OpenHornet/ECAD/MANUFACTURING.md

 After uploading your design, you'll be taken to the order page where you can select the parameters for your PCBs.
 You'll need to select the following parameters:

-#### JLC should detect how many layers it needs based off of the gerber files you've uploaded.
+#### JLCPCB should detect how many layers it needs based on the gerber files you've uploaded.
 However, the safest course of action is to double check the "production_files" folder and look for a text document called "IMPORTANT MANUFACTURING INSTRUCTIONS.TXT" which will provide any specific adjustments you need to make to the parameters.
 If there isn't one located in the folder, then the standard settings will apply.

 ### PCB Layer: